Federal Pell Grant:

 The award amount can vary, depending on your eligibility, major, and other aid received.
 The grant is available to full-time undergraduates only who have not previously received a bachelor’s degree.
 To be eligible for the WVHEG, students must complete a FAFSA before April 15th each year.

-West Virginia Higher Education Adult Part-time Student (HEAPS) Grant Program:
+Higher Education Adult Part-Time Student (HEAPS) Grant Program:

-Undergraduate students working on their first bachelor’s degree may be eligible for this grant.
-Awarded to students attending school on a part-time basis (6-11 credit hours).
+The purpose of the HEAPS Grant Program is to encourage and enable needy West Virginia students, who desire to continue their education on a part-time basis at the post-secondary level.
+Awarded to eligible WV students attending school on a part-time basis (3-11 credit hours).
 Eligible applicants must have lived in West Virginia continuously for a minimum of twelve months and be paying West Virginia resident tuition rates.
 Students are reviewed for eligibility after the add/drop period and awarded accordingly if funding exists.

 The Pennsylvania State Grant:

 Offers a maximum award of $600 per year for undergraduate students.
 You must be a resident of the state of issuing the award.
 For more information, visit http://www.pheaa.org.